Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 ## Acknowledgments
 The cmake file borrows heavily from the [jpegHDF5](https://github.com/CARS-UChicago/jpegHDF5).
 Part of the encoding and decoding codes are modified from [ffmpeg examples](https://github.com/FFmpeg/FFmpeg).
-Very much thanks.
+The imagej-hdf5-viewer is modified based on [ch.psi.imagej.hdf5](https://github.com/paulscherrerinstitute/ch.psi.imagej.hdf5).
+Very much thanks for their great work.